 What is Android screen overlay and what’s it for?

-A screen overlay in Android, also referred to as “Draw On Top”, allows an app to display content over another app.
+An Android overlay, screen overlay, or “Draw On Top”, allows an app to display content over another app.
 The Android app permission

 SYSTEM_ALERT_WINDOW makes this possible.
 If you’ve ever used an app like Facebook Messenger or Lastpass, you’ve experienced screen overlay in action.
 Basically, the permission allows a developer to display content on the screen of your Android device after some trigger event.

 For example, you may have seen the cute notification bubble in Facebook Messenger (also called a “chat head” — see the screenshot above) that includes a contact’s photo.
 If you tap the chat head, it leads to a pop-out version of the Messenger app.
 Have you noticed that you never gave Facebook Messenger permission to display that bubble?

 What Kinds of Testing Do You Need?